steadybit/docs-public/content/execution-monitoring/monitoring/7-datadog.md

 ### Usage

-Once Datadog has been configured in the platform's settings, you will find a button to `Add Datadog Steady State Check` in the experiment creation dialog.
+Once Datadog has been configured in the platform's settings, you will find a `Datadog State Check` in section `Execution and Monitoring` within the configuration dialog of an experiment.

 You only have to choose a Datadog Monitor from the list you want to check during the experiment execution.
+To learn more about this topic, just check out these
-To learn more about this topic, just check out these URLs and create the Monitors you need for your specific use case.
+URLs and create the Monitors you need for your specific use case.

 Useful resources:
 - [Setup Datadog Monitors](https://docs.datadoghq.com/monitors/)